ion-fusion/fusion-java/README.md

 authors to this repository, in chronological order.
 This real-world example was used to generate the list in our [CONTRIBUTORS page](CONTRIBUTORS.md).

-First, copy this content into a file named `authers.fusion`:
+First, copy this content into a file named `authors.fusion`:

 ```
 (define all_names